yegor256/blog/_drafts/_parse.md

 }
 {% endhighlight %}

-But aside from that, those examples perfectly demonstrate the principle of "parsing objects" suggested above.
+But aside from that, these examples perfectly demonstrate the principle of "parsing objects" suggested above.